JasonThomasData/Radius-Life-game-engine/README.md

-###Radius Death - a JavaScript game engine.
+###Radius Life - a JavaScript game engine.

 ![Screenshot](screenshot.png)

-This is a JavaScript game engine I've called Radius Death.
+This is a JavaScript game engine I've called Radius Life.
 It's 100% vanilla JavaScript.

 The engine allows for a hybrid system where players' units move in turn, but the game is ongoing, so it's like a slowed-down RTS game, or a turn based game that doesn't wait for the player to think.